Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Abstract

 \section{Abstract}

-We present an axiomatic study of {\em aggregation operators} that could be applied to ethical AI decision making.
-The information is given here by different preferences over the decisions to be made by automated systems.
-We consider two different but very intuitive notions of preference of an alternative over another one, namely {\it pairwise majority} and {\it position} dominance.
+We study a class of {\em aggregation rules} that could be applied to ethical AI decision-making.
+These rules yield the decisions to be made by automated systems based on the information of profiles of preferences over possible choices.
+We consider two different but very intuitive notions of preferences of an alternative over another one, namely {\it pairwise majority} and {\it position} dominance.
 Preferences are represented by permutation processes over alternatives and aggregation rules are applied to obtain results that are socially considered to be ethically correct.
-We address the problem of the stability of the aggregation process, which is important when the information is variable.
-In this setting we find many aggregation rules that satisfy desirable properties for an autonomous system.\\ \textit{Keywords:} Aggregation Operators; Permutation Process; Decision Analysis.
+In this setting, we find many aggregation rules that satisfy desirable properties for an autonomous system.
+We also address the problem of the stability of the aggregation process, which is important when the information is variable.
+These results are a contribution for an AI designer that wants to justify the decisions made by an autonomous system. \\ \textit{Keywords:} Aggregation Rules; Permutation Process; Decision Analysis; Automated Systems.